How to Build Fair Performance Reviews with Objective Data

 A: Traditional reviews rely heavily on manager memory and subjective impressions, leading to recency bias (overweighting recent work), proximity bias (favoring in-office workers), similarity bias (rating people like yourself higher), and halo effects (one strong trait influences overall rating).

 A: Managers typically spend 3-5 hours per direct report gathering information and writing reviews.
-Automated data aggregation from Abloomify reduces this to 45-60 minutes per person (75% time savings) while improving quality and completeness.
+With Abloomify's AI-native platform and Bloomy (our AI Chief of Staff), managers can ask for a review-ready summary on demand and get it in seconds, reducing total prep to 45-60 minutes per person (75% time savings) while improving quality and completeness.

 A: Key metrics vary by role but typically include: output/productivity (tasks completed, code shipped), quality (bug rates, customer satisfaction), collaboration (code reviews, helping others), growth (skills developed), and engagement (initiative, voluntary contributions).